 This can occur with e.g. the LTORG directive (see A1283E & A1284E).
 LTORG instructs the assembler to dump literal pool DCD data at this position.
 The data must be placed where the processor cannot execute them as instructions, otherwise this warning is given.
-A good place for an LTORG is immediately after an unconditional branch, or after the return instruction at the end of a subroutine.
-As a last resort, you could add a branch 'over' the LTORG, to avoid the data being executed, for example:
+A good place for an LTORG is immediately after an unconditional unique_label

-B unique_label LTORG unique_label
+B unique_label

+LTORG

-A1475W: At least one register must be transferred, otherwise result is UNPREDICTABLE.
+A1475W: At least one register must be transferred, otherwise result is UNPREDICTABLE